maxzheng/great-life-guide/double.md

 To get started, open your mind and heart, read everything from top to bottom, optionally click on links to get more info, and finally apply them in your daily routines.
 If you don't try, nothing will change.
-If you do, you will be amazed on what you can do and your own transformation as your brain and body becomes smarter and stronger each day!
+If you do, you will be amazed on what you can do and your own transformations as your brain and body becomes smarter and stronger each day.

-> Please like or share this with your family and friends so they can double their happiness and productivity too!
+> Please like or share this with your family and friends so they can double their happiness and productivity too.

 Executions
 ----------

-These techniques will help you learn and do everything in half the time and double the enjoyment, so that you can have more time to do anything else you like!
+These techniques will help you learn and do everything in half the time and double the enjoyment, so that you can have more time to do anything else you like.

 ### #1 Learn Faster